wwarthen/RomWBW/Binary/ReadMe.txt

 (typically a CF Card or SD Card).
 The resulting media will be usable on any RomWBW-based system that accepts the corresponding media type.

+Documentation of the pre-built disk images is contained in the DiskList.txt file in this directory.

-Note that the contents of the floppy/hard disk images are created by the BuildImages.cmd script in the Source directory.
-Additional information on how to generate custom disk images is found in the Source\Images directory.
+The contents of the floppy/hard disk images are created by the BuildImages.cmd script in the Source directory.
+Additional information on how to generate custom disk images is found in the Source\Images ReadMe.txt file.

 Propeller ROM Images (*.eeprom)
 -------------------------------